 Customers are always open for a conversation and if you want their thoughts on what it should be like, ask away.
 You may not know how to improve your business without them telling ya!

 The power of your customers is in their hands.
-Listen to what they have to say by asking for feedback and suggestions with simple, quick methods like surveys from links or using dynamic elements such as polls right within an email itself!
+Listen to what they have to say by asking for feedback and suggestions with simple, quick methods like surveys from links or using dynamic elements such as polls right within an email itself using a tool like Jotform Survey Maker!!
 Making it easy for customers to send in their thoughts is important.
 Make radio buttons or checkboxes on your survey so that they can choose from multiple answers, and even consider incenting them with something like coupons if you want more responses!

 Making it easy for customers to send in their thoughts is important.
 Make radio buttons or checkboxes on your survey so that they can choose from multiple answers, and even consider incenting them with something like coupons if you want more responses!